jasonhaak/cloudflare-redirect-worker/README.md

 - Point DNS records for your subdomains to the Worker you configured.

 ## Environment Variables
-> **Important:** When deploying this Worker via GitHub/GitLab integration, any variables set in the Cloudflare Dashboard as plain text or JSON will be **overwritten** during deployment unless you use the `--keep-vars` flag.
-To avoid losing configuration, always declare variables as *secrets* in the Cloudflare Dashboard when using GitHub/GitLab as your deployment method or set your deployment command to `npx wrangler deploy --keep-vars` in the Cloudflare Dashboard (Settings -> Build -> Deploy command) to ensure that environment variables set in the Dashboard are preserved during deployment.

 ### Variable Descriptions
 - `ALLOWED_HOST_SUFFIXES`
     - Comma-separated list of allowed host suffixes